 The function of endorphins in our systemic emotions as a keyboard warrior and socially accepted abundance of digital recreation are fulfilling our lack of epistolary.
 As the timeline of generational gaps, meet with Einstein’s epiphany “that we will be socially inept.”

 It’s this theory that inhibited two objects to exert a force of attraction on one another, known as gravity.
 Hence quantified when the gravity between two objects, formulated three laws of motion, by Sir Isaac Newton.
-The force tugging between two bodies depends on how massive each one is, and how far apart the two are.
-Even as the center of the earth is pullingyou towards it (keeping you firmly lodged on the ground), your center of mass is pulling back at the earth.
+The force tugging between two bodies depends on how large each one is, and how far apart the two are.
+Even as the center of the earth is pulling you towards it (firmly lodged on the ground), your center of mass is pulling back from the earth.
 But the more massive body barely feels the tug from you, while with your much smaller mass, you find yourself firmly rooted thanks to that same force.

-Yet, Newton’s laws assume that gravity is an innate force of an object that can act over a distance.
-So by now you are thinking, I think I know where this is going, but how do we relate it to social media and lifestyle?
+Newton's laws assume that gravity is a natural force of an object that can act over a distance.
+So by now, you are thinking, I think I know where this is going, but how do we relate it to social media and lifestyle?

 As genius Albert was - 100 years later, we are social media.
 No, not ‘on’ social media - we ‘are’ social media.
-Think about it, as Facebook was introduced into many of our homes, families, friends, acquaintances, and business is a lot more socially closer.
-We have unknowingly become a part of Einstein’s rule of ‘special relativity’.
+Facebook is in our everyday lives in our homes, families, friends, acquaintances, and business is a lot more socially closer.
+We have unknowingly become a part of Einstein’s rule of ‘special relativity.'

 Once again, he showed that the speed of light in a vacúum is the same, no matter the speed at which an observer travels, yes, correct – in our case Facebook, Twitter, Instagram, Snap Chat, you name it, and more.
 Hence pre-qualifying my extension on Einstein’s theory that we have become socially transmitted or at least gravitated toward a force that surrounds us every minute.
 Confusing, I’m sure, but not that far from the truth.